-Dietary fibre is often on overlooked part of our diets.
+Dietary fibre is often on the overlooked part of our diets.
 Most of us don’t know how much is in our daily food so it might surprise you to know that on average, an adult has just 18g of fibre per day.
 I must confess that I have not thought it about it a lot.
-My only attempt at adding fibre to my diet is to have porridge for breakfast everyday.
+My only attempt at adding fibre to my diet is to have porridge for breakfast every day.
 I now know how to add more fibre by just making some simple food substitutes, see below.

 Why do you need to have more dietary fibre and why is it essential for a healthy diet?

 Dietary Fibre (or roughage as it used to be called) is a plant derived carbohydrate that is not digestible by the small intestine and passes into the big intestine and colon.
 There are different types of fibre: